 It’s very important to note that you should never attempt to repair or replace garage door springs on your own.
+We don’t recommend manually opening your garage door with a broken spring, either.
 This is a job that should be left to a professional that has been trained to do it safely and properly.

 Before you diagnose the problem as your springs, however, try opening the garage door manually.
 If it opens easily, it could simply be your garage door motor.
 Unfortunately, this is another garage door repair that requires a professional.